 “But these studies and their recommendations are not translated into the language of the schools and the children.
 This booklet, however, is.

 “At the moment, we’re involved in a project with the Municipality of Sao Paulo to improve conditions in the schools, the neighbourhood and inside the classroom.

-“The version of this brochure in Portuguese will make a large impact.
+“The version of this brochure in Portuguese (PDF) will make a large impact.
 It will be shared through Non-Governmental Organisations and governmental secretaries involved with environment and education.”

 Professor Nestor Rojas of the National University of Colombia, Bogotá, echoes these sentiments.

 “Air pollution research is usually conducted to reduce its effects on health and improve people's quality of life,” says Nestor.
 “However, results are normally in the form of research papers and, sometimes, reports for decision makers.
 This means many people don't have a clear idea of how to apply them to their everyday life.

 “In contrast, this guidance has been carefully designed to be used by schools, children and communities, based on state-of-the-art research evidence.